abadeus-g/authenticator/README.md

 # Authenticator

-A new Mobius package project.
+A new authentication process package from Mobius.

 ## Getting Started